Skip to content

 Objective

-Integrate AccuKnox into the CI/CD pipeline to automatically scan the Terraform code for potential security issues, specifically focusing on the S3 bucket configuration.
+Integrate AccuKnox IaC Scanner into your CI/CD pipeline to identify and fix potential security misconfigurations, focusing on AWS S3 bucket security.

 Tools

-• GitHub Actions as the CI/CD platform (though the process is similar for other platforms like GitLab CI, Jenkins, etc.).
+• GitHub Actions -- CI/CD platform (similar process for GitLab CI, Jenkins, etc.)

 Steps

-Your Terraform code for creating an S3 bucket is as follows:
+Example Terraform code for creating an S3 bucket:

 resource "aws_s3_bucket" "my_bucket" {